-As I was planning a trip to Galway City recently, I naturally wanted to be right in the heart of the action.
-It was only a one-night stay so I wasn’t exactly keen on wasting precious minutes wandering the streets looking for decent cafés, bars and restaurants in one of Ireland’s most vibrant cities.
+As I was planning a trip to Galway City a while back, I naturally wanted to be right in the heart of the action.
+It was only a one-night stay so I wasn't exactly keen on wasting precious minutes wandering the streets looking for decent cafés, bars and restaurants in one of Ireland's most vibrant cities.

 After sussing out a few spots online, I came across the aptly-named 7 Cross Street Boutique Hotel on, you've guessed it, Upper Cross Street.
 Like I said, it was only a one-night stay so luxury wasn't top of my list of priorities.
 It was more than affordable and from my research, it seemed that a few of Galway's hotspots were nearby.

 When I got there, it soon became clear that nearby was an understatement.
 At a stretch, I could nearly put one foot on the curb outside the hotel and the other foot would reach over to the Front Door, one of the city's prime nighttime establishments.
 Added to that, the famous Neachtains was mere feet away, gin bar Tigh Nora lay attached to the Front Door, and the Dáil Bar was no further than a stone's throw away.
 All spots in which I could enjoy some good food, drink and music during my brief stay so it's fair to say I was delighted.

 Lying in the heart of Galway's Latin Quarter, you'd barely notice 7 Cross Street as you walk by.
 Its narrow doorway lies next to an antique shop and its understated facade allows it to blend in as if not there at all.
 Heading inside, a tight stairway leads to the reception on the first floor.

 After checking in, I was shown to my room a few flights up in the tall building and was more than happy with what I found.
 A comfy bed, decent shower facilities and a TV on the wall to wind the brain down before going to bed.
 Basically, all you need for a pleasant hotel experience in my opinion.